redstone-finance/redstone-docs/docs/smart-contract-devs/get-started/redstone-erc7412.md

       multicall.address
     );

-    // send transaction to multicall contract
+    // sends transaction
     // it will first update price feed
-    // and then it will execute user transaction await wallet.sendTransaction(call);
+    // and then it will execute unchanged user transaction await wallet.sendTransaction(call);

     // data is already set in contract and it won't be necessary to update it until TTL passes